xuantrangk54/mega-star-topic/introduce-my-self-1.md

 They work very hard.

-They are satisfied with their lives.
+They are satisfied [ˈsæt̬.ɪs.faɪd] with their lives.

 My dad enjoys having coffee in the morning with his friends.